-The underwriters propose to offer the shares of our common stock directly to the public at the initial public offering price set forth on the cover page of this prospectus and to certain dealers at that price less a concession not in excess of \$ per share.
-Any such dealers may resell shares to certain other brokers or dealers at a discount of up to \$ per share from the initial public offering price.
+The underwriters propose to offer the shares of our common stock directly to the public at the initial public offering price set forth on the cover page of this prospectus and to certain dealers at that price less a concession not in excess of \$0.294 per share.
 After the initial public offering of the shares, the offering price and other selling terms may be changed by the underwriters.
 Sales of shares made outside of the United States may be made by affiliates of the underwriters.
 The representative has advised us that the underwriters do not intend to confirm discretionary sales in excess of 5% of the shares of our common stock offered in this offering.

-The underwriters have an option to buy up to 2,500,000 additional shares of our common stock from us to cover sales of shares by the underwriters which exceed the number of shares specified in the table above.
+The underwriters have an option to buy up to 2,145,000 additional shares of our common stock from us to cover sales of shares by the underwriters which exceed the number of shares specified in the table above.
 The underwriters have 30 days from the date of this prospectus to exercise this over-allotment option.
 If any shares are purchased with this over-allotment option, the underwriters will purchase shares in approximately the same proportion as shown in the table above.
 If any additional shares of our common stock are purchased, the underwriters will offer the additional shares on the same terms as those on which the shares are being offered.

 The underwriting fee is equal to the public offering price per share of our common stock less the amount paid by the underwriters to us per share of our common stock.
-The underwriting fee is \$ per share.
-The following table shows the per share and total underwriting discounts and commissions to be paid to the underwriters assuming both no exercise and full exercise of the underwriters' option to purchase additional shares.
+The underwriting fee is \$0.49 per share.
+However, the underwriters will not receive any fee on the sale of up to approximately \$36.5 million in shares of our common stock to certain investors identified by us.
+The following table shows the per share and total underwriting discounts and commissions to be paid to the underwriters (other than in connection with the sale of shares to certain investors identified by us) assuming both no exercise and full exercise of the underwriters' option to purchase additional shares.

-Without over- allotment exercise With full over- allotment exercise
+Without over- nent exercise Vith full over- nent exercise

-Per Share \$ \$
+Per Share \$ 0.49 \$ 0.49

-Total \$ \$
+Total \$ 4,450,478 \$ 5,501,528